microsoft/accessibility-insights-action/docs/ado-extension-usage.md

     - If you previously specified just `url` and not `siteDir`, you should leave the original `url` input as-is
 3. Publishing a pipeline artifact containing scan results is now built into the Accessibility Insights task, instead of being a separate step you must add yourself afterwards
     - If you previously used a separate `publish` step to upload the `_accessibility-reports` folder, you can delete that `publish` step
-    - If your pipeline is running in OneBranch, or any other environment where individual tasks cannot publish artifacts directly, specify `uploadOutputArtifact: false` to skip the new automatic artifact uploading
+    - If your pipeline is running in OneBranch, or any other environment where individual tasks cannot publish artifacts directly, specify `uploadOutputArtifact: false` to skip the new automatic artifact uploading.
+You can specify `outputDir` to control where the output artifact contents get written to on the build agent
     - See [Report Artifacts](#report-artifacts) for more details, including how to customize the artifact name
 4. By default, the task now fails if it detects an accessibility failure (unless the failure is a known issue tracked by a [Baseline File](#using-a-baseline-file))
     - If you previously specified `failOnAccessibilityError: true`, you can remove it (this is now the default behavior)